-Use the Miscellaneous tab to specify the maximum Dielectric Differential when working with multiple dielectric structures; choose the number of levels of editing Undo and the maximum number of layers a laser drill can span.
+Use the Miscellaneous tab to specify the maximum Number of Undo for editing actions; choose the number of levels of editing Undo and the maximum number of layers a laser drill can span.
 (Exceeding this number will produce a Drill not Valid error message.)